 The Civic Ecology Lab is located in the Department of Natural Resources at Cornell University, in upstate New York.
 Our members conduct engaged research and facilitate global online learning communities.
 We focus on the contributions of grassroots stewardship and education to climate mitigation, environmental enhancement, and individual and community health and wellbeing.
 We contribute to knowledge about the outcomes of, and interactions among, four components of a social-ecological system:

-community-based environmental stewardship (civic ecology practice);
+community-based environmental stewardship (civic ecology practices);

 education and learning situated in these practices;

-the people and institutions involved; and
+the people, institutions, and governance systems involved; and

 Civic Ecology Lab builds bridges between environmental stewardship, learning, and social-ecological systems resilience.

 Civic Ecology Lab is a dynamic hub for action and engaged scholarship to understand and support humans stewarding nature and communities under challenging conditions.